jgmalcolm/jgmalcolm.github.io/_posts/2018-02-16-quantum-error-correction.md

 Lowering the number of computations necessary for syndrome analysis has meant simpler coding circuits.
 We now have fundamental results on error bounds, limits of robust coding, and thresholds for which reliable quantum computing can succeed.
-Work continues to design and build and scale physical realizations of such systems.
+Work continues to design, build, scale physical realizations of such systems.